 Coolant, also known as antifreeze, is a liquid which helps regulate the temperature of the engine.

 In affected cars, the radiator might have been installed incorrectly during assembly and may become loose.
-If this happens, the coolant hose that connects it to the engine might come in contact with the engine’s auxiliary belt, which rotates at speed.
+If this happens, the coolant hose that connects it to the engine might come in contact with the engine’s auxiliary belt, which rotates at a speed.
 This may rupture the hose, causing a coolant leak.

 A loss of coolant, when severe enough, will cause the engine to overheat.
 If the driver ignores the increase in the engine temperature, the vehicle may stall or even catch fire.
 Read about the risks of an engine fire here.